wordofwarning/wordofwarning.org/current/2019-springsummer/dickie/index.md

 *Presented by* Word of Warning

 #### In Brief
-A 90-minute mix of jungle music, theatre, spoken word and ritual.

 A live documentary played out in the dance.
-A personal story on E’s and Euphoria.

-It’s not what you think – This is something you never raved to before.

-Incorporating immersive theatre, dance and spoken word within a DJ set, The Rave Space deconstructs the DJ’s role as a status symbol, creating an authentic nightclub experience that is at once intimate and transcendent.

-A 90-minute mix of jungle music, theatre, spoken word and ritual.

-A live documentary played out in the dance.
-A personal story on E’s and Euphoria.

-It’s not what you think – This is something you never raved to before.
+A personal story on E's and Euphoria.<br>It's not what you think — this is something you never raved to before.

-Incorporating immersive theatre, dance and spoken word within a DJ set, The Rave Space deconstructs the DJ’s role as a status symbol, creating an authentic nightclub experience that is at once intimate and transcendent.

 <iframe src="http://player.vimeo.com/video/286189918" width="640" height="360" frameborder="0" allowfullscreen></iframe>

 #### Venue + Booking Details
 Date: Thursday 28 February 2019, 8pm